 By: /s/ Sandor Rosenberg

+Sandor Rosenberg

-Sandor Rosenberg President and Chief Executive Officer
+President and Chief Executive Officer

 ATTEST:

+/s/Richard S. DeRose

-/s/ Richard S. DeRose Richard S. DeRose Secretary
+Richard S. DeRose

+Secretary

-INFORMATION ANALYSIS INCORPORATED THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS ANNUAL MEETING OF SHAREHOLDERS - MAY 5, 2015 AT 10:00 AM CONTROL ID: REQUEST ID:
+Information Analysis Incorporated THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

+ANNUAL MEETING OF SHAREHOLDERS - JUNE 9, 2017 AT 10:00 AM CONTROL ID: REQUEST ID:

-The undersigned shareholder of Information Analysis Incorporated hereby appoints Richard S. DeRose proxy with full power of substitution to act for and on behalf of the undersigned and to vote all stock outstanding in the name of the retain this portion of this Proxy undersigned as of the close of business on February 28, 2015, which the undersigned would be entitled to vote if personally present at the Annual Meeting of Shareholders ("Meeting") to be held Tuesday, May 5, 2015, at our Corporate Headquarters located at 11240 Waples Mill Road, Suite 201, Fairfax, Virginia 22030, commencing at 10:00 a.m. (local time), and at any and all adjournments or postponements thereof, upon all matters properly coming before the Meeting.
+The undersigned shareholder of INFORMATION ANALYSIS

+INCORPORATED hereby appoints Richard S. DeRose proxy with full power of substitution to act for and on behalf of the undersigned and to vote all stock outstanding in the name of the undersigned as of the close of business on April 20, 2017, which the undersigned would be entitled to vote if personally present at the Annual Meeting of Shareholders ("Meeting") to be held Friday, June 9, 2017, at our Corporate Headquarters located at 11240 Waples Mill Road, Suite 201, Fairfax, Virginia 22030, commencing at 10:00 a.m. (local time), and at any and all adjournments or postponements thereof, upon all matters properly coming before the Meeting.